Try Again (Aaliyah song): Release and promotion

 On February 18, 2000, it was announced that "Try Again" would be released as the lead single from the Romeo Must Die: The Album soundtrack, while an accompanying music video would be directed by Wayne Isham.
 Blackground Records and Virgin Records officially serviced it to rhythmic contemporary radio in the United States on March 21, and to contemporary hit radio on April 4.
 On May 22, a maxi CD single was issued in Europe.
-In the United Kingdom, the single was released on July 10, 2000, via three formats: a CD single, a cassette single, and a 12-inch vinyl single.
+In Australia, "Try Again" was released as a CD single on July 3, 2000, while in the United Kingdom, the single was released on July 10, 2000, via three formats: CD, cassette, and 12-inch vinyl.

 In August 2021, it was reported that Aaliyah's recorded work for Blackground (since rebranded as Blackground Records 2.0) would be re-released on physical, digital, and, for the first time ever, streaming services in a deal between the label and Empire Distribution.
 Romeo Must Die was re-released on September 3, 2021, including "Try Again".

 Live performances

 To promote "Try Again" and Romeo Must Die, Aaliyah performed the song during numerous televised appearances.
-It was first performed alongside "Come Back in One Piece" on Romeo Must Die: The Kickoff Special, which aired on MTV in March 2000.
+It was first performed alongside "Come Back in One Piece" (featuring DMX) on Romeo Must Die: The Kickoff Special, which aired on MTV in March 2000.
 Aaliyah performed it again on The Rosie O'Donnell Show on April 17.
 On April 26, she performed the song on both Total Request Live and The Tonight Show with Jay Leno.
+Rap-Up ranked her at TRL performance as one of her 10 greatest live performances saying, "As her only song to top the Billboard Hot 100 chart, there was no shortage of Aaliyah performing 'Try Again,' but it was her 2000 live performance on MTV's TRL—with her sign-of-the-times bedazzled belt and signature belly dance (amidst that always seamless, almost liquid-like choreography)—that stayed in heavy rotation, and for good reason."
+Yardbarker ranked the performance at number 1 on its "15 iconic TRL performances" list saying, "just one year before her tragic death in a 2001 plane crash, R&B sensation Aaliyah pulled off an engaging performance of her song "Try Again" in front of a spring break crowd that couldn't get enough".

 To promote "Try Again" in the United Kingdom, Aaliyah performed it via satellite on the July 21, 2000 episode of Top of the Pops.
+Siân Pattenden from Mixmag said "she looked sultry, perhaps a little sulky", on her Top Of The Pops performance, and that even her "dancing was low-key".